 The Olympus OM-1 was an iconic camera of the mid 1970s which started a trend towards smaller, lighter 35mm cameras.
-I bought a non-working example of the OM-1n version with a shutter/film advance problem to see if I could repair it, and this post describes the process I used to strip it down and fix the problems.
+I bought a non-working example of the OM-1n version with a shutter/film advance problem to see if I could repair it, and this post describes the Olympus OM-1n Strip Down process and repair I carried out.

 When I received the camera I confirmed that the shutter and film transport had indeed siezed up with the film advance locked and the shutter button jammed solid.
 Obviously, the last thing to do in this situation is try to force anything, so I started my investigation by removing the bottom cover to see if I could find the cause of the problem.